ory/sdk/clients/client/go/docs/UpdateSettingsFlowWithDeviceAuthnMethodAdd.md

 ### NewUpdateSettingsFlowWithDeviceAuthnMethodAdd

-`func NewUpdateSettingsFlowWithDeviceAuthnMethodAdd(clientKeyId string, deviceName string, ) *UpdateSettingsFlowWithDeviceAuthnMethodAdd`
+`func NewUpdateSettingsFlowWithDeviceAuthnMethodAdd(deviceName string, ) *UpdateSettingsFlowWithDeviceAuthnMethodAdd`

 NewUpdateSettingsFlowWithDeviceAuthnMethodAdd instantiates a new UpdateSettingsFlowWithDeviceAuthnMethodAdd object This constructor will assign default values to properties that have it defined,